Free Windows utility · Version 2.3.2

 Scan file shares for common SharePoint migration issues, design folder-level access and package a review-ready handoff.
 Everything stays on the machine.

-691 KB · No installation or administrator rights required
+Portable EXE · Automatic recovery · No administrator rights required

 One practical workspace